Scottsdale Shopping Districts: Top 7 Places to Shop Til You Drop

 Scottsdale Quarter features an open-air center with more than 80 retailers situated along 72nd and 73rd Place near North and South streets.
 Visitors find both big names and specialty boutiques perfect for a full day of browsing deals.
 A few stops include American Girl, Calvin Klein, Gap, Pandora and Urban Outfitters.

 When not searching for something special, break at one of the restaurants.
 Dining options in Scottsdale Quarter range from Breakfast Kitchen Bar and Eddie V’s Prime Seafood to Le Macaron and Zinburger, a burger and wine bar.
 Then catch the latest releases at a movie theater with private seating pods, pillows, blankets and unlimited popcorn.

 Located in nearby Tempe – about a 20-minute drive from Scottsdale – explore Tempe Marketplace.
-The marketplace ranks among the top Scottsdale shopping districts with over 100 shops and restaurants and 300-plus events throughout the year.
+The marketplace ranks among the top Scottsdale shopping districts with 100-plus shops and restaurants and 300-plus events throughout the year.